All art chics, or suspected, at least.

 India, 13 years old

 Yasu was my first ChildFund sponsorship, it was because of her I was willing to give up the super slick user interfaces of the other organizations platforms.
 She’s a chameleon with her art, currently, exploring, evolving, which in turn makes her a bit of a mystery.
 Which way will she go?
-I expect she’ll choose a very practical career path, but will her art continue?
+She’s drawn to textiles, to clothing design, but I expect she’ll choose a very practical career path, but will her art continue?
 Stay tuned to find out!

 Bolivia, 5 years old

 Everytime I get a photo of Luz sending me a wave, my heart turns into a puddle of goo at her feet.
 She is a ray of light in my life, with an interesting mom, Maxima, who’s a knitter of great skill- Luz wears her creations often.
 I love sponsoring in Bolivia— mailings get there fast, even the physical ones, they’re generous with photos, letters, art and their hearts.
-It’s just all around a great place to sponsor, if you’re going through ChildFund.
+It’s just all around a great place to sponsor, if you’re going through ChildFund this region is, for lack of a better word, easy.
 I can’t recommend it enough.

 Kenya, 7 years old

-This little one is a pretty new sponsorship, we are just getting started.
+This little one is my newest sponsorship, we are just getting started.
 There was just something about her that spoke to me.
-I don’t know her well, yet, we are still feeling each other out, but she seems to be having some forward motion in her life, with regular school, new uniforms, and a mom who is starting to embrace the sponsorship process.
+I don’t know her well, yet, we are still feeling each other out, but it turns out she likes art (yes!
+Score!) and she seems to be having some forward motion in her life now, with regular school attendance, new uniforms, and a mom who is starting to embrace the sponsorship process.
 She also has a gaggle of sisters and one baby brother, the newest addition to the family.

-In time, as I figure out the site, I’ll start pages for these kids, to try and make them easy to follow and cheer for.
+In time, as I figure out the site, I’ll start pages for each kid, to try and make them easy to follow and cheer for.
 But for now, this will have to do.
 Thanks for checking in on The Crew!